-Under the current circumstances, there are a few types of discrimination in particular that employers may fall into.
+During uncertain times, there are a few types of discrimination in particular that employers may fall into, described next.

 Age Discrimination

 The federal Age Discrimination in Employment Act (ADEA) protects employees who are 40 or older.
 Older employees, on average, will have higher rates of pay.
 If you decide to eliminate the highest earners from your payroll to save the most money possible, that may disproportionately impact those over 40.
 If you are considering this approach, we encourage you to call an attorney before finalizing your decisions.